slideflow/slideflow/docs/_sources/training.rst.txt

 Prepare hyperparameters
 ***********************

-The first step of model training is configuring a set of model parameters / training hyperparameters.
+The first step of model training is configuring a set of model parameters and hyperparameters.
 There are two methods for configuring model parameters.
-If you intend to train a model using a single combination of hyperparameters, use the ``ModelParams`` class:
+If you intend to train a model with a single set of parameters, use the ``ModelParams`` class:

 .. code-block:: python